sijp/sijper/README.md

 This is a class which, every other action (createuser,follow...) must subclass in order to bring the system the proper functionality in order to process the action.
 A basic action should implement the execute and getDict method.
-The constructor signiature must match exactly the signiature that is required by the http post request (same parameters names).
+The constructor signature must match exactly the signature that is required by the http post request (same parameters names).

 ###execute:
 executes an SQL Query that represents the action.
 Usually one should implement it